Archive for January, 2007

 Wednesday, January 31st, 2007

-Gates on the Daily ShowBoy - Bill Gates is so not funny!
-Even Jon Stewart has a hard time being funny with the Über-geek in the studio.
+Boy – Bill Gates is so not funny!
+Even Jon Stewart has a hard time being funny with the Ãœber-geek in the studio.
 “What does the F12 button do?” ???
 This is a bit of an awkward interview, especially for Stewart, who is usually pretty good at it.
+Last night we watched the DVD of […]

 EU aid embargo to Togo lifted